realworldocaml/book/en/02-guided-tour.md

   evaluate an expression.
 This is a pecularity of the toplevel that is not required in compiled code.
-- After evaluating an expression, the toplevel spits out both the type of the result and a the result itself.
+- After evaluating an expression, the toplevel spits out both the type of the result and the result itself.
 - Function application in OCaml is syntactically unusual, in that function arguments are written out separated by spaces, rather than being demarcated by parens and commas.